BoiseComputer/ext-lynis-audit-interface/README.md

 ### Usage

-- Go to the "Lynus Audit Interface" section in the Plesk admin sidebar.
+- Go to the "Lynis Audit Interface" section in the Plesk admin sidebar.
 - Install Lynis if prompted.
 - Run audits and review results.